-- 'Cared for Children 'A 'cared for child' is a child who is in the care of a local authority or who were previously in the care of a local authority, but ceased to be so because they were adopted (or became subject to a child arrangements order or special quardianship order) - 2.
+- 1. Looked after children and previously looked after children, including those children who appear (to the admission authority)) to have been in State Care outside of England and ceased to be in State care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to child arrangements order or special guardianship order).
+All references to previously looked after children in this policy mean such children who were adopted (or subject to child arrangements orders or special quardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children for whom there are particular medical or social reasons which, in the governors' view, justifies admission to a particular school.
 Supporting evidence from a registered professional, such as a medical practitioner, psychologist or social worker, must be provided which sets out the particular reasons why the school in question is the most suitable school and the difficulties that would be caused if the child had to attend another school.
 A panel of Governors will consider the information presented and will determine whether the evidence is sufficiently compelling to apply this criterion to the application.
 The Governors, if it is considered appropriate, will seek the views of the School Doctor or Educational Psychologist in the event of parents requesting admission on medical or psychological grounds.
 This criterion cannot be considered if the required documents have not been received.
-Few applications fall within this category. - 'Sibling' Sibling refers to pupils with brothers or sisters, step-brothers or step-sisters, half-brothers and half-sisters, adopted brothers or sisters living together as part of one household, already attending the preferred school, and expected to continue at the school in the following year. - 4.
-Children resident within the designated catchment zone of the school.
-Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications. - 5.
-Children not resident within a school's local catchment zone but attending a school designated as a partner school for admissions purposes, as out-of-zone students.
+Few applications fall within this category. - 3.
+Siblings Learners with elder brothers or sisters, step-brothers or step-sisters, half-brothers or halfsisters, adopted brothers or adopted sisters, foster children, living together as part of one household, already attending the preferred school, and expected to continue at the school in the following school year. - 4.
+Children of staff (parents) who have been directly employed by the school for two years of longer at the closing date for applications or who have been recruited to meet a particular skill shortage.
+A parent is any person who has parental responsibility or care for a child and lives in the same family unit at the same address for the majority of the school week.

+Children not resident within a school's local catchment zone but attending a school designated as a partner school for admissions purposes, as outof-zone learners.
 These primary schools are: